CS8803: Security, Privacy, & Democracy

 Groups must submit a document, no more than a page and a half, providing a description of their project idea, why it’s important, and what they plan on doing.

-This must also include a section describing potential “off-ramps” for the project; what the group intends to do if the original idea turns out to be a longer process than expected, or does not work.
+In addition to the final question above, the document must also include a section describing potential “off-ramps” for the project — what the group intends to do if the original idea turns out to be a longer process than expected, or does not work.

-It is absolutely acceptable for this version of the topic / motivation to be different than what was originally selected in part #1.
+Note: It is acceptable for this version of the topic / motivation to be different than what was originally selected in part #1, but this will be the topic of record for this group.

 4. Plan & Methodology